varnishcache/varnish-cache/doc/sphinx/phk/legacy.rst

 little-endian is driven more by *"It's actually not that important"* than by anything else.

-But we still have a bit of code which cares about endianess in Varnish, in particular in the imported `zlib` code.
+But we still have a bit of code which cares about endianness in Varnish, in particular in the imported `zlib` code.

 For a while I ran a CI client on a WLAN access point with a